Womens Museum Merano

 DRAG QUEEN BEHIND THE SCENES BEFORE AN EXHIBITION

 This photography out of the group of works called "In Between" by the artist from Val Gardena Vera Comploj, shows the moment of transformation into a Drag Queen: The transformation of a man into a woman for the next show.

 The cloister of the former Convent of the Poor Clares in Merano (built in 1309).

 A full breast makes women beautiful.
 Therefore, in the 70s, the PANTASTIK breast development treatment was developed.
 The tool and instruction manual should help women reach the finish line.
 How much time do women devote to modeling their body?
-And is it really only the breasts that make her beautiful?
+And is it

 International Association of Women’s Museums